Social legislation - local staff

-The local staff members, nationals of a Member State of the European Union (EU) or Swiss nationals, working for a Permanent Mission of a Member State of the EU must refer to the information note published on this Website regarding their particular situation.
+The local staff members, nationals of the EU/EFTA or Swiss nationals, working for a Permanent Mission of a Member State of the EU/EFTA must refer to the information note published on this Website regarding their particular situation.
 The present information note do not apply to these persons.

 Nationals of the Philippines and persons working for a Permanent Mission of the Philippines

 The local staff members, nationals of the Philippines, and the local staff members regardless of nationality, working for a Permanent Mission of the Philippines, must refer to the information notepublished on this Website regarding their particular situation.
 The present information note do not apply to these persons.